Perl-Toolchain-Gang/YAML-Tiny/README.md

 reference.
 Any arguments provided are taken as separate documents to be serialized.

-## documents

-    my @docs = $yaml->documents;
-    my $count = $yaml->documents;

-In list context, returns all documents contained in the object (i.e. a list of Perl scalars or references).
-In scalar context, returns the count of documents.

 ## read $filename

 The `read` constructor reads a YAML file from a file name, and returns a new `YAML::Tiny` object containing the parsed content.

-Returns the object on success, or `undef` on error.
+Returns the object on success or throws an error on failure.

-When `read` fails, `YAML::Tiny` sets an error message internally you can recover via `YAML::Tiny->errstr`.
-Although in __some__ cases a failed `read` will also set the operating system error variable `$!`, not all errors do and you should not rely on using the `$!` variable.

 ## read\_string $string;

-The `read_string` constructor reads YAML data from a string, and returns a new `YAML::Tiny` object containing the parsed content.
+The `read_string` constructor reads YAML data from a character string, and returns a new `YAML::Tiny` object containing the parsed content.
+If you have read the string from a file yourself, be sure that you have correctly decoded it into characters first.

-Returns the object on success, or `undef` on error.
+Returns the object on success or throws an error on failure.

 ## write $filename

-The `write` method generates the file content for the properties, and writes it to disk to the filename specified.
+The `write` method generates the file content for the properties, and writes it to disk using UTF-8 encoding to the filename specified.

-Returns true on success or `undef` on error.
+Returns true on success or throws an error on failure.

 ## write\_string

-Generates the file content for the object and returns it as a string.
+Generates the file content for the object and returns it as a character string.
+This may contain non-ASCII characters and should be encoded before writing it to a file.

+Returns true on success or throws an error on failure.

-## errstr
+## errstr (DEPRECATED)

-When an error occurs, you can retrieve the error message either from the `$YAML::Tiny::errstr` variable, or using the `errstr()` method.
+Prior to version 1.57, some errors were fatal and others were available only via the `$YAML::Tiny::errstr` variable, which could be accessed via the `errstr()` method.

+Starting with version 1.57, all errors are fatal and throw exceptions.

+The `$errstr` variable is still set when exceptions are thrown, but `$errstr` and the `errstr()` method are deprecated and may be removed in a future release.
+The first use of `errstr()` will issue a deprecation warning.

 # FUNCTIONS

-YAML::Tiny implements a number of functions to add compatibility with the [YAML](http://search.cpan.org/perldoc?YAML) API.
-These should be a drop-in replacement, except that YAML::Tiny will __not__ export functions by default, and so you will need to explicitly import the functions.
+YAML::Tiny implements a number of functions to add compatibility with the [YAML](https://metacpan.org/pod/YAML) API.
+These should be a drop-in replacement.

 ## Dump